-Firms need a continuous stream of ideas to fuel their innovation processes (Van de Ven, 1986; Ekvall, 1997; Vandenbosch, Saatcioglu, & Fay, 2006; van den Ende, Frederiksen, & Prencipe, 2015).
-Ideas do not have to originate from the creative mind of the firm's employees but can also originate from the users of its products, services and technologies

-(Kristensson, Gustafsson, & Archer, 2004; Magnusson, 2009; von Hippel, Ogawa, & PJ de Jong, 2011; Poetz & Schreier, 2012; Majchrzak & Malhotra, 2013; Magnusson, Wästlund, & Netz, 2014).
-Online communities where users exchange experiences and discuss potential improvements are a particularly rich reservoir of ideas for product and process innovations.
+One domain where big data has been generated since the early days of the Internet is online communities on message board systems and social media networks.
+Online communities where users exchange experiences and discuss potential improvements for new products and processes have been identified as rich reservoirs of ideas that can fuel the innovation processes of firms (Van de Ven, 1986; Ekvall, 1997; Vandenbosch, Saatcioglu, & Fay, 2006; van den Ende, Frederiksen, & Prencipe, 2015).
+Ideas do not have to originate from the creative mind of the firm's employees but can also originate from the users of its products, services and technologies (Kristensson, Gustafsson, & Archer, 2004; Magnusson, 2009; von Hippel, Ogawa, & de Jong, 2011; Poetz & Schreier, 2012; Majchrzak & Malhotra, 2013; Magnusson, Wästlund, & Netz, 2014).

-Prominent examples include the user communities hosted by Dell (di Gangi, Wasko, & Hooker, 2010; Poetz & Schreier, 2012), Lego (Antorini, 2007; Antorini, Muñiz, & Askildsen, 2012; Nørskov, Antorini, & Jensen, 2015), Propellerhead (Jeppesen & Frederiksen, 2006) and IBM (Mahr & Lievens, 2012).
+Prominent examples of the role of user communities in open inbound innovation are the communities hosted by Dell (di Gangi, Wasko, & Hooker, 2010; Poetz & Schreier, 2012), Lego (Antorini, 2007; Antorini, Muñiz, & Askildsen, 2012; Nørskov, Antorini, & Jensen, 2015), Propellerhead (Jeppesen & Frederiksen, 2006) and IBM (Mahr & Lievens, 2012).
 Firm-hosted communities such as these have the advantage that the hosting firm can retain a certain degree of control.
 The communities are typically based on software that allows registered users to post ideas, comment on and vote for ideas posted by other users in a highly structured manner.
 The downside of this approach is that it requires an extensive base of committed product users or firm-loyal customers who have an intrinsic interest in suggesting ideas to the firm.

 However, users do not only gather in firm-hosted communities.
-A vast amount of online communities exists that are firm-free (Füller, Bartl, Ernst, & Mühlbacher, 2006; Füller, Jawecki, & Mühlbacher, 2007).
+A vast amount of online communities exist that are firm-free (Füller, Bartl, Ernst, & Mühlbacher, 2006; Füller, Jawecki, & Mühlbacher, 2007).
 The most prominent cases include open-source software development communities such as those responsible for the Linux kernel, R and Python.
-These are examples of firm-free "products" that have been developed in a distributed manner, utilising online collaboration platforms such as GitHub and Sourceforge.
+These are examples of firm-free "products" and platforms that have developed in a distributed manner, utilising online collaboration tools such as GitHub and Sourceforge.
 The fact that the resulting products are now perfectly able to compete with their commercial counterparts (such as the products ranges of the SAS Institute or Microsoft) is a clear demonstration of the potential of such communities (von Krogh, Spaeth, & Lakhani, 2003; von Krogh & von Hippel, 2006)